Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return, or performance of 149.2% in the last 5 years of US Sectors Long Lookback Sub-strategy, we see it is relatively higher, thus better in comparison to the benchmark SPY (109.3%)
+• Looking at the total return, or increase in value of 137.1% in the last 5 years of US Sectors Long Lookback Sub-strategy, we see it is relatively greater, thus better in comparison to the benchmark SPY (107.5%)

 CAGR:

-• Looking at the annual performance (CAGR) of 20.1% in the last 5 years of US Sectors Long Lookback Sub-strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (16%)
+• The annual return (CAGR) over 5 years of US Sectors Long Lookback Sub-strategy is 18.9%, which is higher, thus better compared to the benchmark SPY (15.8%) in the same period.

-• During the last 3 years, the compounded annual growth rate (CAGR) is 6.9%, which is lower, thus worse than the value of 10.4% from the benchmark.
+• During the last 3 years, the annual return (CAGR) is 7%, which is lower, thus worse than the value of 21.5% from the benchmark.

 Volatility: